mohcenaouadj/ML-Graph/README.md

 - who should I ask for help in case needed ?

 and provide the following services :
-- data market : sell and buy locally collected data.
+- data market : share publicy, sell or buy data-sets.
 - events : share with and invite the community to your organized events.
-- collaborate : create contracts and collaborate professionally with other people in the community.
+- freelance and collaborate : create contracts and collaborate with other people in the community.

 ## our philosophy